zoeludena/League-of-Legends-Model-Building/README.md

 ### Features
 The features we added were `"goldat10"`, `"goldat15"`, `"xpat15"` and `"vspm"`. `"goldat10"` and `"goldat15"` is the amount of gold the team had after 10 and 15 minutes respectively, and `"xpat15"` is the amount of xp the team had at the 15 minute mark. `"vspm"` is the vision score per minute, which roughly corresponds to their wards placed and vision control over the map throughout the game.
+We used all of these columns to help us predict `"result"`.

 **Here is what our DataFrame looks like:**

 |   result |    cspm |   goldat10 |   xpat10 |   goldat15 |   xpat15 |   vspm |
 |---------:|--------:|-----------:|---------:|-----------:|---------:|-------:|
 |        1 | 29.5406 |      14612 |    18745 |      22384 |    29220 | 7.1669 |